jeffreyjw/game-boilerplate/README.md

 One note: there can be set only one scene at a time, but many input handlers can coexist.
 So for example, you can have a separate input handler for movement, a separate for shooting a gun and a separate for punching.

+Another important thing is an asset loader.
+In `scripts/game/loader.coffee` you can look at `GAME.Loader` class, which extends `GAME.Scene`.
+This class uses `GAME.AssetManager` as a loader and also preloader (a loader which loads only the files needed to be shown when the game is loading).
+You can extend the `GAME.AssetManager` class, by adding new asset types.
+This class uses `UAM.js` library for this.